kenshin171/mcInterviewAssignment/README.md

 Users can use this application and selected from a list of currency values and convert their desired figures to the currency the wan it to be converted to.

+The currency api endpoint has been deployed on my home raspberrypi mini-server, so the application can be compiled and deployed as it is or you can just use the [apk](https://github.com/kenshin171/mcInterviewAssignment/blob/master/app-debug.apk)

 ## Assumptions Made

 ### Starting screen